BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/labs/creating_cookies.md

 Go ahead and `console.log` your cookies to see what is available to you in `index.html`

 Add some DOM scripting so that when the `index.html` page first loads in you read the cookies, and if a "theme" cookie exists apply the appropriate class name to your `body` element.

+## Celebrate!

+Now your chosen theme will persist even across page refreshes, or closing the page, and opening it again!
+You can learn more about how express handles cookies [here](https://expressjs.com/en/api.html#res.cookie)